gherlein/gherlein/README.md

 [ouilookup](https://github.com/gherlein/ouilookup).
 I'm working on a robotics project that uses MQTT but it's not done.
-It uses an XBox(tm) controller [module](https://github.com/gherlein/goxb_mqtt) and [controller](https://github.com/gherlein/rbot_mctl) and [a forked version of pi-blaster]](https://github.com/gherlein/pi-blaster-mqtt).
+It uses an XBox(tm) controller [module](https://github.com/gherlein/goxb_mqtt) and [controller](https://github.com/gherlein/rbot_mctl) and a forked version of [pi-blaster](https://github.com/gherlein/pi-blaster-mqtt).
 I've also been playing with some low cost [radios](https://github.com/gherlein/libnrf24lu1p).

 I'm better at starting projects than finishing them.
 I have a dozen mostly done things on